Paysandú is a city located in the west of Uruguay, on the right bank of the Uruguay River.

 In addition, it has a large number of monuments and historical buildings, such as the Florencio Sánchez Theater and the Church of San Antonio de Padua.

-See more about the location of Paysandú
+See more information about Paysandú